ead3471/ead3471/README.md

 ### In the scope of the Yandex Practicum course, I developed the following projects:</b>
 1. #### <u>Social network</u>
-    Social network YaTube for publishing posts and pictures Technologies used:<br>
+    Social network YaTube for publishing posts and pictures<br>
+    Technologies used:<br>
     Python, Django, Django ORM, Django templates
     <br>